-But many brands still miss the mark when it comes to understanding and relating to Muslim consumers, leaving a massive market untapped or, worse, alienating themselves with sloppy or stereotypical marketing.
+But many brands still miss the mark when it comes to understanding and relating to Marketing to Muslim Consumers, leaving a massive market untapped or, worse, alienating themselves with sloppy or stereotypical marketing.

-There are countless examples of brands demonstrating a complete lack of cultural sensitivity.
+There are countless examples of brands demonstrating a complete lack of cultural sensitivity and Muslim Marketing.
 And once consumer trust is compromised, it’s extremely difficult to win back.

 Islamic Markets and the Muslim Consumer